16alves02/16alves02/README.md

 ### Aspiring Software Developer & Tech Enthusiast

 Coding since 2020, started with HTML, CSS, PHP, and Java.
 Currently working as a **CNC Programmer & Operator**, while pursuing a **Higher Technical Professional Course in Software Development**.
-Exploring modern frontend frameworks and technologies like **React, Vue, Nuxt, Vite, and TailwindCSS** to expand skills and prepare for a career in software development.
+Exploring modern frontend frameworks and technologies like **React, Vue, Nuxt, Vite, Python and TailwindCSS** to expand skills and prepare for a career in software development.

 * 🌍 Based in Portugal
 * 🧠 Continuously learning and improving in frontend and full-stack development